 Sent 1 or 2 days after email #4.
 Make the focus of this email social proof.
 Highlight some of your best customer reviews – the ones which really sell the benefits people get from buying your products.
 This is a great way to build trust with prospects who have still not yet decided if they want to purchase from you.
 Remind people they still have a coupon to use against their first order if they received one, and highlight some best selling products they could use it with.

 It’s tempting to go straight into sales mode with new non-buyer leads.
-However storytelling and making a real connection with your prospects is a better route for most brands, rather than pushing a stream of discount codes to people who are still not too familiar with you.
+However, storytelling and making a real connection with your prospects is a better route for most brands, rather than pushing a stream of discount codes to people who are still not too familiar with you.

-Orglamix, a 100% natural and cruelty free makeup brand, does a great job of taking new subscribers through an automated sequence.
+Orglamix, a 100% natural and cruelty-free makeup brand, does a great job of taking new subscribers through an automated sequence.
 They use various angles to connect with their ideal customers, educate, build trust, and turn prospects into customers.

 3. The VIP Automation: Effortlessly Reward Your Most Valuable Customers and Encourage Further Purchasing

-You’ve probably heard of the 80:20 rule, which in terms of eCommerce, broadly tells us that a large percentage your overall sales revenue is likely driven by a disproportionately small segment of your overall customer base.
+You’ve probably heard of the 80:20 rule, which in terms of eCommerce, broadly tells us that a large percentage of your overall sales revenue is likely driven by a disproportionately small segment of your overall customer base.

 We call these customers VIPs.
 They are the people who buy over and over again, far more frequently than the average customer does.
-Not only do they buy more often, they also tend to have higher than average order values – so they spend more at each purchase.
+Not only do they buy more often, but they also tend to have higher than average order values – so they spend more at each purchase.